 However, it’s important to be aware that Turkey, for all its liberal aspects and its cosmopolitan cities, it an Islamic country and one that is moving closer to traditional Middle Eastern values on a daily basis.
 This is a similar situation to gay right in Indonesia and Malaysia and shows no signs of letting up.
 Unfortunately, this is having a very real and visible effect on LGBT rights in Turkey that gay travelers to the area should take into account when planning a trip.

 It is such a beautiful country that the LGBT community should feel excited to visit it, but it’s vital to keep the religious and political situation in mind.
-Since the attempted coup in 2016, religiously conservative President Erdogan has worked hard to consolidate his power and silence dissent, and the situation is turbulent.
+Since the attempted coup in 2016, religiously conservative President Erdogan has worked hard to consolidate his power and silence dissent, and the situation is turbulent, and getting a Turkey visa (if you need one) harder in many cases.
 This guide aims to provide a summary of the situation in Turkey to help LGBT travelers prepare for a trip there.

 The Legal Situation In Gay Turkey